ugarcia/fc-wordpress/wp-content/plugins/slingpic/readme.txt

 Author URI:        (http://www.slingpic.com)
 Requires at least: 3.0
 Tested up to:      3.5.2
-Version:           4.0.0
+Version:           5.0.1
-Stable tag:        4.0.0
+Stable tag:        5.0.1
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

 An image sharing tool, simply hover over an image to reveal a "share" button, once clicked easily share it across multiple social networks.

 == Description ==
 Make it easy to share images from your website through a widget.
 Image sharing tool, Slingpic, makes it easy for visitors to your website to share images across social networks, email and blogging platforms.
 A visitor simply needs to roll over an image on your site and they can quickly share an image in two clicks.
-Benefit from incremental traffic from shared images and links back to your website from popular social networks like Pinterest, Facebook, Twitter, Email and blogging platforms.
+Watch our video and take a test drive via [slingpic.com](http://slingpic.com/ "Slingpic")

+Why use SlingPic?

+*	Increase traffic
+*	Simple installation
+*	Share everywhere
+*	Fully customisable
+*	Copyright protection
+*	Auto-scroll
+*	Share count
+*	Unobtrusive
+*	Automatically applied to all images
+*	Wordpress: no shortcodes required
+*	Small code size, won’t slow site down

 Recent Updates

 *	"Retina" support for Retina displays and a shiny new set of icons!
 *	"Share counts" show you and your users how many times each of your images has been shared
 *	"Auto Scroll" your visitors to the exact location of the image they came to see.
 *	"Copyright" notice appended to each image share, with full publisher control.

 Find out more at [slingpic.com](http://slingpic.com/ "Slingpic")

 == Installation ==
 1. Unzip slingpic.zip to the  /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-== Upgrade Notice ==

-Version 3 has a new "Context" option which is enabled by default, please check your settings to make sure Slingpic is set up how you want.
-You can check slingpic.com for more information.

 == Screenshots ==